Understandably, one of our most-read guides on the website is how to become a Freemason.

 Before 1893, Freemason was restricted to men.
 The first women apprentices were initiated on 14 March 1893.

 Today both men and women are admitted into the craft.
 Male and Female lodges coexist separately.

-Due to the rise of the LGBTQ community, lodges altered its policies to be more inclusive.
+Due to the rise of the LGBTQ community, lodges altered their policies to be more inclusive.
 Some lodges are also open to people who have undergone gender reassignment procedures.

-In 2018, the United Grand Lodge of England (UGLE) published the first gender reassignment policy as per the Gender Recognition Act of 2004 and Equality Act of 2010.
+In 2018, the United Grand Lodge of England (UGLE) published the first gender reassignment policy based on the Gender Recognition Act of 2004 and the Equality Act of 2010.

 The policy opened its doors to the transgender community.
 It further elaborates that should a person cease to be a man after becoming a Freemason, he still has the right to remain a member of the craft.